0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

 journalctl -u bor.service -f
 ```

-## Installing packages on the Validator Node
+## Installing packages on the validator node

 Follow the same [installation steps](#installing-packages) on validator node.

-## Configuring the Validator Node
+## Configuring the validator node

 !!! note